Louis-CharlesBiron/LcbSquaresTrials/README.md

 - 9 rooms, that you have to go through
 - 2d plateformer

+maybes
-- semi puzzle?
-Like, "Oh I need a key, dang it is in this other room"
+- *semi puzzle?
+Like, "Oh I need a key, dang it is in this other room"?*

-- NO CONTEXT IDEAS
+### NO CONTEXT IDEAS
 - you draw your own character
 - you can go outside the game

+- water room
+- click to tp room?
+- gravity changing room
+- a hidden pipe to traverse from and to a room